wp-plugins/knews/readme.txt

 7. The Sweet Barcelona Template and a sample customization (Wine).
 8. The Casablanca Template and a sample customisation (Christmas).
 9. The Glossy Black Template and a sample customisation (White Background).
+10. The Officina Template.

 == Changelog ==

+= 1.3.1 =

+* Cleaner in the WYSIWYG Editor for the font size bug (appears only in some mail clients, most times in some letters inside the link) now solved.
+* More clean and shorter code lines in sent newsletters html: solves rare mail client issues.
+* Support for the new jQuery 1.9: alternatives for the deprecated live() and browser() methods.
+More performance and support for older jQuery versions.
+* Export subscribers: Now exports the name and surname fields.
+* Post content: insertion now really gets the_excerpt content (if exists, otherwise generates it using the content).
+* Select post pagination() function re-declaration bug solved (some WP themes uses this function name).

 = 1.3.0 =